mitchlloyd/mitchlloyd.github.io/_posts/2017-08-21-tunnel-vision.md

 <script src="https://gist.github.com/mitchlloyd/555d7a655a1d72e6f2dae80d00083ebb.js?file=after-search.jsx"></script>

-We setout to remove some `prop` tunneling and at the same time dramatically increased the flexibility of our design.
+We set out to remove some `prop` tunneling and at the same time dramatically increased the flexibility of our design.
 It would be trivial to create another `Search` component that uses a different `SearchQuery` component to accommodate a different backend.
 We could inject a different presentation for